usc-isi-i2/datamart/query_api.md

 - Descriptions:
   The `query` will be a JSON object, with three root properties: `dataset`, `required_variables` and `desired_variables`.
   - `dataset`: contains global specification of the desired datasets, like what the dataset is about, when the dataset is published etc., with the following fields:
-    - `about`: a query __string__ that is matched with all information in a dataset, including dataset metdata, column metadata and all dataset values.
+    - `about`: a query __string__ that is matched with all information in a dataset, including dataset metadata, column metadata and all dataset values.
 A matching dataset should match at least one of the words in the query string.
 The matching algorithm gives preference to phrases when possible.
     - `name`: an __array of string__ of the names/titles of a dataset. (http://schema.org/name)
     - `description`: an __array of string__ of the descriptions of a dataset. (http://schema.org/description)
     - `keywords`: an __array of string__ of the keywords of a dataset. (http://schema.org/keywords)